 Build into the project plan the mechanism for dealing with things that could not be anticipated.
 This includes a change management strategy.
 Changes that are necessary to bring the project to fruition will need to be addressed, hopefully without affecting the budget or schedule.
 Requested changes that are not necessary to the project need to be designated out of scope and not be allowed to derail the project.

 The worst time to have to deal with scope creep is at the end of the project.
 A proper project plan will have specific milestones and expectations with regard to schedule and budget.
 This way, if the budget or the schedule is threatened, it can be detected at the milestone level and possibly mitigated before the whole project is affected.

 It’s one thing to have technical skills but executing a successful IT project takes IT project management skills.
 Many businesses don’t tackle IT projects often enough to have the insight necessary to properly plan an IT project.

-Your company cannot afford to stand still on technology, and it can’t afford to have a poorly designed IT project disrupting the operation, either.
-Clare Computer Solutions has been doing IT projects for over 25 years we can help you design a project, implement it and manage it.
+Your company cannot afford to stand still on technology, and it can’t afford to have a poorly designed IT project disrupting the operation either.
+Clare Computer Solutions has been doing IT projects for over 25 years and we can help you design a project, implement it and manage it.
 We’ll get it done on time, and on budget.